 You won’t have many jobs to complete and your department may even offer you to come in late or leave early.
 I would try to avoid this if possible so you see the full range of what happens on a film set.
 By all means, if you do need to go home for your family or whatever reason, then leave, but if you can stay until the end of the day it will give you the chance to speak to your colleagues with less pressure or time constraints.
 You might even get to enjoy a beer with them as they chat about the day that was.

-You will have lots of questions to various people.
+You will have lots of questions about various people.
 It’s important you choose the right times to ask these questions.
 On your first day, you won’t have many jobs to fulfill.
 You’ll find yourself as an observer more than a contributor, but the people working around you have a purpose and a role to fill, often with a timeframe associated, so they can’t always stop to answer your question.
 A good time to ask them is at breakfast, lunch or on wrap while packing up.

 This is when they will be most relaxed and have time for you.
 Some roles will also have downtime while the takes are done over and over again and you may get an opportunity to step outside of the studio and chat with other crew members.
-The majority of crew will be happy to answer any questions and give advice if you approach them politely and at the right time.
-Everyone learnt from someone before them so there is this really nice unspoken code of passing information along to the next generation if they are willing to learn.
+The majority of the crew will be happy to answer any questions and give advice if you approach them politely and at the right time.
+Everyone learned from someone before them so there is this really nice unspoken code of passing information along to the next generation if they are willing to learn.